Famous Limericks for Adults:

 When Only the Most Familiar Will Do!

-If you have spent any time with us, you already know that famous limericks date back to the 14th century, were passed down by word of mouth, were a source of merriment in drinking establishments in Ireland and other parts of Europe.
+If you have spent any time with us, you already know that famous limericks for adults date back to the 14th century, they were originally passed down by word of mouth, and they were a source of merriment in drinking establishments in Ireland and other parts of Europe.

 Irish Expressions: Famous Irish Limericks.
 Image of laughing leprechan, courtesy of Bigstock.